 Developer // I love algorithms and exploring multiple solutions to programming problems.
 I’m a creative coder, iOS developer, and aspiring artist.
 I love Project Euler, I enjoy writing Swift and Wolfram Language code.
 But truth be told, my heart will always belong to Processing.
 SRSLY, So.
 Much.
 Fun.
 I made a Khan Academy coaching app written in the Wolfram Language to facilitate real-time reporting for Riverpoint Academy teachers.
 A Processing sketch to control the AxiDraw with a Kinect sensor.
 ChoiceTracker iOS – an app to help you focus and track progress toward your goals.
 I worked with high school students to build pincushion – a native iOS app to manage dress fittings and alterations contracts for the wedding industry.
 You can see our team Trello board here.
 I’ve got a mileage tracking app in the works too.

-Teacher // This is what I was created to do.
+Educator // This is what I was created to do.
 I’ve had the opportunity to work with high school students across many disciplines, and am convinced that meaningful learning is most probable in a project-based context.
 I’m a former behaviorist who fell in love with Papert’s Constructionsim.
 Struggle is essential to learning, as are quality tasks.
 I’m learning to be less helpful and to better coach my students.
-Happy to report that I perform my knowledge for students far less often these days.
+I’m happy to report that I perform my knowledge for students far less often these days.